Kryeit/Telepost/README.md

 When creating a post, you must select a location.
 You can't create a post closer to 1000 blocks from another post.

 If you are an ally of a player, their posts will have leverage for you.
-Once you have leverage, you can create posts closer to your allies, if you had 200 of leverage you could create a post 800 blocks, away from your ally's post.
+Once you have leverage, you can create posts closer to your allies.
+If you had 200 of leverage you could create a post 800 blocks away from your ally's post.
 If you are an enemy of a player, their posts will have negative leverage for you.
-You must create posts further away from your enemies, if you had 200 of leverage you could only create a post 1200 blocks away from your enemy's post.
+You must create posts further away from your enemies.
+If you had 200 of leverage you could only create a post 1200 blocks away from your enemy's post.

 Our Discord: [https://discord.gg/vq5vwuyDGU](https://discord.gg/vq5vwuyDGU)